Crewe Town Council

-Crewe Town Council is a parish council covering the town of Crewe in England.
+Crewe Town Council is a parish council covering the town of Crewe in Cheshire, England.
 It comprises six wards, electing 20 councillors between them.

 The Council is based at 1 Chantry Court, Crewe where it generally holds its committee meetings.
 Full Council meetings are normally held at the Salvation Army.

 The first elections were held on 4 April 2013, and resulted in the Labour Party winning all 20 seats on the council, this was repeated in the 2015 and 2019 local elections.